polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

       return:Will fail the second time
 ```

-**Notice** - You might have to change the port number in the above snippet depending upon whether or not you're
+You might have to change the port number in the above snippet depending upon whether or not you're
 running Magic through its Docker images or not.

 ## Micro services and super scalable distributed systems